Are you prepared for unexpected emergencies?

 9. Home defense weapon (s)

-10. Large size First Aid Kit and water purifier
+10. Large size First Aid Kit, medicines, dust masks, and water purifier

 11. Cell phone;